home-assistant/home-assistant.io/source/_components/openuv.markdown

 Each use of the `update_data` service will consume 1 or 2 API calls, depending on which monitored conditions are configured.

-If the OpenUV component is configured through the Home Assistant UI (via the `Configuration >> Integrations` panel), each service call will consume 2 API calls from the daily quota.
+If the OpenUV integration is configured through the Home Assistant UI (via the `Configuration >> Integrations` panel), each service call will consume 2 API calls from the daily quota.

-If the OpenUV component is configured via `configuration.yaml`, service calls will consume 2 API calls if `monitored_conditions` contains both `uv_protection_window` and any other condition; any other scenarios will only consume 1 API call.
+If the OpenUV integration is configured via `configuration.yaml`, service calls will consume 2 API calls if `monitored_conditions` contains both `uv_protection_window` and any other condition; any other scenarios will only consume 1 API call.